Youth Empowerment Program

 The Elgin Police Department's Operation Homefront Program began in 2009, and since its inception, over 400 home visits were conducted with parents.
 After presenting this program's information along with information on the School Resource Officer Program to Elgin City Council in October 2020, the police department initiated a comprehensive review and analysis of the program, working with department personnel, community members, Councilmember Corey Dixon and Christopher Mallette of CKone, LLC.
 Through those discussions, the Youth Empowerment Program was developed.
 The Youth Empowerment Program offers a more robust response to juvenile outreach, prevention, and intervention.
 In June of 2022, CKone, LLC's, Christopher Mallette and Charles Perry, who were hired for the development, management, training, and implementation of the program, transitioned away from the program.
-The program is now led by Community Engagement Specialist Bob Whitt along with community liaisons Jeff Ligon and Aaron Cobbs, as well as Elgin Police Department's Special Investigations Detective Will Yucaitis, and Officer Mike Fuller.
+The program is led by community liaisons Jeff Ligon and Aaron Cobbs, as well as Elgin Police Department's Special Investigations Detective Will Yucaitis, and Officer Mike Fuller.

 The Youth Empowerment Program centers on a multidisciplinary partnership between the school district, community-based organizations, faith-based agencies and the police department, with the goals of decreasing juvenile violence, arrests, gang involvement (activity and membership), decreasing high school dropout rates, and increasing high school graduation rates.
 The Youth Empowerment Program is grounded in restorative justice practices, which seek to understand and repair the harm that was done and relationships rather than punishment.
 The program offers a community-based approach, fostering open communication channels between all partners so that mitigating factors surrounding incidents can be discussed before reaching the level of actionable police involvement.